Yuri Shchekochikhin

 Yuri Petrovich Shchekochikhin (Ю́рий Петро́вич Щекочи́хин; 9 June 1950 – 3 July 2003) was a Soviet and later Russian investigative journalist, writer, and liberal lawmaker in the Russian parliament.
 Shchekochikhin wrote and campaigned against the influence of organized crime and corruption.
 His last non-fiction book, Slaves of the KGB, was about people who worked as KGB informers.

 As a journalist for the newspaper Novaya Gazeta (NG), Shchekochikhin investigated apartment bombings allegedly directed by the Russian secret services and the Three Whales Corruption Scandal which involved high-ranking FSB officers and was associated with money laundering through the Bank of New York.
+In the 1995 Russian legislative election he became a member of the State Duma.
+He was re-elected in the 1999 legislative election.

 Shchekochikhin died suddenly on 3 July 2003 from a mysterious illness a few days before his scheduled departure to the United States, where he planned to meet with FBI investigators.
 His medical documents, according to NG, were either lost or destroyed by authorities.
 The symptoms of his illness fit a pattern of poisoning by radioactive materials and were similar to the symptoms of Nikolai Khokhlov, Roman Tsepov, and Alexander Litvinenko.
 According to Litvinenko and news reports, the death of Yuri Shchekochikhin was a politically motivated assassination.